bespoyasov/tmstmp/README.md

 ## Metrics
 By default timestamp is in milliseconds.
 You can change it to seconds by changing select value.

-## Plans
-- Extended intervals like 2 days and 3 hours
-- Dates ± intervals like 2 april 2016 ± 17 days
-- Dates with intervals like 2 years ago

 [Try yourself](http://bespoyasov.ru/tmstmp/)